memgraph/memgraph/docs/dev/quick-start.md

 ### Installing Dependencies

-On Debian systems, all of the dependencies should be setup by running the `init` script:
+On Debian systems, dependencies that are required by the codebase should be setup by running the `init` script:

     ./init -s